 As always, fashionably late with blogging my sewing, I made this, like, two months ago?
 Something like that!
+I found a beautiful fur blankets from FurSource and decided to buy one.

 This is the Almada robe from Seamwork.
 I chose this pattern because I still have some vouchers for process studios which I want to use on Lino printing, but unlike last time, when I printed two metres of fabric that I’m now too scared to cut into, I plan to cut the pieces first and then print them.
 This robe seemed a good idea – massive pieces of fabric and no shaping.